sdtaylor/phenology_dataset_study/manuscript/Reviewer_Reply.md

 **L145: please provide some references to back up your statement that these formulations are the most common**

+While we feel anecdotally that this statement is true, to our knowledge no formal analysis on model usage has been done.
+Thus we have removed this line.

 **L156: I’m sure you extracted the daily temp at the lat/long of each observation location – maybe just make that a bit clearer**